A two weeks in Italy itinerary is a bucket list travel experience for many. It is not really difficult to understand why.

 Southern Italy Adventure

-It can be tricky to get around Southern Italy as public transport links are not so good so I would strongly advise renting a car if you are comfortable in doing so.
+It can be tricky to get around Southern Italy.
+Public transport links are not so good.
+Consider renting a car for this Italy itinerary if you are comfortable in doing so.

 Days One and Two:

-As detailed in the cross-country Italian highlights itinerary above.
 The gritty Campania capital is perhaps one of the most underrated travel destinations in Italy.
 Information can be found in the Italy highlights itinerary above.

 Days Three to Five: